 During the fort’s heydays, the morgue was used extensively by Dr. William Gorgas, who dissected bodies in order to study the Yellow Fever disease in a futile attempt to find a cure.
 In any event, odd things are said to happen here, such as electrical appliances turning on by themselves, small objects leaping into the air, staff who have regularly felt a presence within their midst, and one who even had her hair pulled by an unseen entity.
 Others report anomalies in their photographs including a solid dark image.

 At the former Post Hospital, now called Gorgas Hall, and serving as the Administration Building for the campus, more strange events occur regularly.
 Here, numerous patients with Yellow Fever were treated in the 1880s, many of whom, unfortunately, died.
 A ward on the second floor of the building was used for violent patients.
-The most often anomalies are the faces of former patients peering from the windows and captured on film, though that are apparently not seen with the human eye.
+The most often anomalies are the faces of former patients peering from the windows and captured on film, though they are apparently not seen with the human eye.
 Witnesses have also claimed to see a “face” appear on the surface of the brick wall.

 Others have reported seeing spirits roaming throughout the building including a doctor, a couple of nurses, and mourning woman dressed all in black.
 The sounds of faint voices, footsteps, and other unexplainable noises are consistently heard in the building.
 Other unearthly happenings include doorknobs that seemingly move of their own accord, as well as objects transporting themselves.